 The pedal has full MIDI compatibility for external synchronization.
 It also features an expression pedal jack for easy control over the playback volume or decay rate.

 That covers the basics of this powerful unit.
 You'll have to try it out for yourself to really hear and feel how great this pedal is!

 Electro-Harmonix Nano Looper 360

-Next up is the compact Electro-Harmonix Nano Looper 360 (link to check the price on Amazon) of EHX’s looper line of pedals.
+Next up is the compact Electro-Harmonix Nano Looper 360 of EHX's looper line of pedals.

 This is a simple and effective looper with 24-bit|44.1 kHz digital resolution and 6 minutes of record time with unlimited overdubbing and easy undo/redo controls.
 Note that the stored loops eat into this time.